MGDelux/TTVBOT/README.md

 # TTVBOT
 >Bad Coding..
-if you somehow found this and want the source code me@mgdelux.site if that mail still works
+if you somehow found this and want the source code: me@mgdelux.site mail me. if that mail still works /shrug
+-
+--
+-

+-
+-
+-
+-
+-
+-
+--
+I wont reply